-In the 2017 MBA, the Writers Guild negotiated Article 68, for the first time guaranteeing writers the right to take up to eight weeks of unpaid parenting leave.
-In 2020, we built on that achievement and added MBA Article 71, giving writers another first: paid benefits through a portable Paid Parental Fund.
+In the 2017 MBA, the Writers Guild negotiated Article 68, for the first time guaranteeing writers the right to take up to eight weeks of unpaid parental leave.
+In 2020, we built on that achievement and added MBA Article 71, giving writers another first: paid benefits through a portable Paid Parental Leave (PPL) fund.

 In 2017, the Writers Guild negotiated Article 68 of the MBA giving writers and writer-producers employed on the staff of an episodic series or serial the right to take up to eight weeks of leave to care for a new child.
 Guild members advocated for this leave as necessary to protect their writing careers at a point in their lives when they needed time with their families.
 The need to provide leave rights under the MBA was particularly acute because laws that protect workers in many other sectors of the economy frequently do not apply to writers due to the seasonal or intermittent nature of their employment.